Skip to content

 });

-TGSL-implemented functions can also be invoked on the CPU, as along as they do not use any GPU-exclusive functionalities, like buffers or textures.
-However, the plugin removes the JS implementation from the bundle by default to save space.
-So for the TGSL functions to be callable on the CPU, they should be marked with the “kernel & js” directive.
+TGSL-implemented functions can also be invoked on the CPU, as along as they do not use any GPU-exclusive functionalities, like buffers or textures (regardless of whether they are marked as “kernel” or not).

 • TGSL limitations — For a function to be valid TGSL, it must consist only of supported JS syntax (again, see tinyest-for-wgsl repository), possibly including references to bound buffers, constant variables defined outside of the function, other TGSL functions etc. This means that, for example, console.log() calls will not work on the GPU.